austinkeeley/err-pfsense/README.md

 err-pfsense
 ============

-An Errbot plugin for displaying pfSense firewall and DHCP logs.
+An Errbot plugin for displaying pfSense logs.
+Currently supports firewall and DHCP logs.

 ## Install